AleksandraBabkina/Car_brand_matching/README.md

 # Car_brand_matching
 ## Description
-This script is designed to match car model names between two datasets, performing fuzzy matching and updating relevant categories based on matched data.
-It pulls data from an Oracle database, applies fuzzy matching to identify similar car model names, and then updates categories for matching entries.
-This process helps standardize and enrich data by ensuring that car models from one dataset are correctly linked to their categories from another dataset.
-The script enhances the quality and consistency of automotive-related data for further analysis or reporting.
+This script enhances the consistency and accuracy of automotive datasets by matching car model names from two sources: raw model data and a reference dataset with car models and categories.
+The goal is to ensure correct classification of car models based on a predefined mapping.

+In automotive data analysis, consistency across datasets is crucial for accurate decision-making and data quality.
+The script uses fuzzy string matching to resolve discrepancies in naming conventions, such as brand variations, regional differences, and typographical errors.
+This approach ensures that even slightly different versions of the same model are correctly linked.

 ## Functional Description
 The script performs the following key operations: